“Don’t focus on having a great blog. Focus on producing a blog that’s great for your readers.”

 - Stage 3 – I take another days break and then go back in and finalize the post.

 - Stage 4 – I go through and check all the links are added and I proofread the whole thing.

-The reason I do it this way, is because I don't like to sit and write a whole post in one sitting.
+The reason I do it this way is that I don’t like to sit and write a whole post in one sitting.